dkp1903/task/README.md

 	```
 	Then go to the folder /target/site/apidocs

-2. Google's code convention is being forced via the checkstyle.xml.
-3. Swagger is included and automatic updation of swagger specification is done.
+2. Swagger is included and automatic updation of swagger specification is done.

-## Things to be included in future version :
-1. CI/CD should also be implemented for this api.
-2. If we want to move to microservioces architecture then probably we can look for Netflix OSS
-    (apigateway , service descovery , cloud config etc.)
-3. Current version doen't support maven/spring profiles , which needs to be implemented.